mpp-doric/Android-Security-Reference/providers/platform_security_providers.md

   - Seems to pull in upstream forks patches and align to newer interfaces (1.1)
 - Transition starting in 6.0

+### AndroidKeyStore

+Guessing this is for implementations provided/backed by the `KeyStore` API.

 ## Java JCE Providers

 #### Apache Harmonys Crypto Provider